espebra/filebin/README.md

 #### Expiration

-Tags expire after some time of inactivity.
-By default, tags will expire 3 months after the most recent file was uploaded.
-It is not possible to download files or upload more files to tags that are expired.
+Bins expire after some time of inactivity.
+By default, bins will expire 3 months after the most recent file was uploaded.
+It is not possible to download files or upload more files to bins that are expired.

-``--expiration 86400`` will expire tags 24 hours after the last file has been uploaded.
+``--expiration 86400`` will expire bins 24 hours after the last file has been uploaded.

 #### Cache invalidation